Deal With It!: Reception

 Women's Wear Daily described the book as "witty" and that it carries a "non-judgmental and upbeat tone."
 Natalie Angier from The New York Times described Deal With It! as "funny", with "bold colors, cartoon icons and choppy text blocks."
-While Deal With It! was praised for being frank and nonjudgmental, Angier also warned that some topics may not be appropriate for its target audience.
-Similarly, Shari Roan from The Los Angeles Times selected Deal With It! as one of the recommended resources for girls' health, but she also stated that the book is best suited for older teens and recommended parents to look through it before deciding if it is appropriate for their children.
-Publishers Weekly praised the book for being comprehensive, as well as "honest" and informative, but they also warned that there were topics that would not be well received by conservative groups, such as lesbianism and bisexuality.
+While Deal With It! was praised for being frank and nonjudgmental, editors at The New York Times and Los Angeles Times, and Publishers Weekly also warned that some topics may not be appropriate for its target audience, nor a conservative audience.
 Jennifer Howard from The Washington Post found the "Life" section of the book the most ambitious and described the book as a way to help girls look after themselves.
 John Malam from The Guardian found the book commendable, describing it to have advice that empowers its readers instead of lecturing them.

 Jane Gordon wrote in the Hartford Courant that a parent had expressed disgust with the book and suggested that topics about sex should be discussed between parents and their children; however, the authors noted that teenagers preferred the book, as they find it embarrassing to discuss sex with their parents.
 Psychiatrist Miriam Grossman included Deal With It! in her criticisms of sex education, calling the book "offensive material" for including information such as BDSM.
 The book was also met with opposition by The Library Patrons of Texas and Parents Protecting the Minds of Children from Arkansas for including LGBT content.
 In 2009, the West Bend Citizens for Safe Libraries challenged to ban the book from West Bend Community Library, claiming it to be "pornography."
 Deal With It! is listed at #82 on the American Library Association's Top 100 Banned/Challenged Books from 2000 to 2009.

 Deal With It! became a national bestseller, selling 100,000 copies in the United States by January 2000.
 By March 2000, the book sold 500,000 copies.
 In July 2000, Deal With It! was awarded the I.D.
 Magazine Award in the Graphics category.